Chat History

 5 -d ascending_order=false

-Use the /chat_groups/{chat_group_id}/events endpoint to fetch events from all Chats within a specific Chat Group:
+Use the /chat_groups/{chat_group_id}/events endpoint to fetch events across Chats within a Chat Group:

 1curl -G https://api.hume.ai/v0/evi/chats/<YOUR_CHAT_GROUP_ID> \